Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Topography: The physical features of a surface area including relative elevations and the position of natural and man-made (anthropogenic) features.

 Total Dissolved Solids (TDS): All material that passes the standard glass river filter; now called total filterable residue.
-Term is used to reflect salinity.
+The term is used to reflect salinity.

 Total Efficiency: Sum of the electrical and thermal efficiency in relation to the fuel consumed